Saana Saarteinen

-Saana Saarteinen (born 11 February 1993) is a Finnish tennis player.
+Saana Saarteinen (born 11 February 1993) is a Finnish tennis and padel player.

 Career

 Saarteinen was born in Tampere.
 On 11 October 2010, she reached her best singles ranking of world number 1083.
 On 18 July 2011, she peaked at world number 929 in the doubles rankings.

 Saarteinen has a 0–1 record for Finland in Fed Cup competition.

-Saana Saarteinen’s great grandfather was the Finnish track and field athlete Eino Seppälä.
+Saana Saarteinen's great-grandfather was the Finnish track and field athlete Eino Seppälä.